pungme/infiniteMonkey/README.md

 ## Concept

-I believe in crowd sourcing platform
+I believe in crowd sourcing platform.

+## We are the monkeys